 MINIMUM ASSIGNED BALANCE

 Should the unassigned fund balance fall below the two-month “floor”, the County will develop an action plan to replenish it in coordination with the annual adopted budget.
-The action plan will include the unassigned fund balance from the most recent audit, an estimate of the current year’s ending unassigned fund balance and a projection of the following three-year’s-ending unassigned fund balance (as needed) derived from the County’s annual long term financial plan.
+The action plan will include the unassigned fund balance from the most recent audit, an estimate of the current year’s ending unassigned fund balance, the assigned fund balance, and a projection of the following three-year’s-ending unassigned fund balance (as needed) derived from the County’s annual long term financial plan.
 It will also address potential remedial actions that may need to be approved by the Board to achieve the two-month threshold over the next one-to-three years, as necessary, to return the balance to the two-month floor.
+The CFO may return to the unassigned fund balance any portion of a previously assigned fund balance in order to replenish it.

 MAXIMUM ASSIGNED BALANCE